Emory University School of Medicine: Training facilities and affiliated institutions

 and in Emory-owned and affiliated medical facilities throughout metropolitan Atlanta including Grady Memorial Hospital, Emory University Hospital, Emory University Hospital Midtown, Atlanta Veterans Affairs Medical Center and Children's Healthcare of Atlanta.
 Many of these hospitals are part of Emory Healthcare.
 Affiliated research institutions include Yerkes National Primate Research Center and the Centers for Disease Control and Prevention.

-Rankings
+Rankings and reputation

 In its 2021 rankings of the best medical schools in the United States, U.S. News & World Report placed Emory University School of Medicine at #24 in research and #25 in primary care.
 Times Higher Education World University Rankings placed the School of Medicine at #32 in the world for Clinical/Pre-clinical and Health in its 2019 rankings list.